 Jon Ellis, Board Member

 Jon graduated from Iowa State University and received his Master’s degree from the University of Missouri.
-He is presently a member of the Helzberg entrepreneurial mentorship program and committed to working with local organizations to build a strong community.
+He is a graduate of the Helzberg entrepreneurial mentorship program and committed to working with local organizations to build a strong community.

 Carla Gibson, Board Member

 Carla Gibson is Vice President of Programs at the REACH Healthcare Foundation, responsible for all program functions of the foundation, including developing strategic community investments designed to implement REACH’s mission of advancing health equity in its six-county service area.
 Gibson joined REACH in 2006 and has guided the foundation’s health equity investments, including a strategic focus on community awareness and support services for immigrants and refugees, a regional effort to establish a Welcoming KC action plan, and a new program designed to build capacity and leadership for nonprofit organizations led by black leaders and serving the black community.

 Gibson has chaired the Greater Kansas City Chamber of Commerce’s Behavioral Health Action Team and serveson the Community Impact Committee and Health Equity Task Force for United Way of Greater Kansas City.
 Additionally, Gibson is the immediate past President of the Board of Directors of the Greater Lee’s Summit Health Care Foundation and Treasurer of the Board of Directors and Chair of the Program and Grants Committee for the Missouri Rural Health Association.
 She was also recently elected to the National Rural Health Association’s Health Equity Council.

 Gibson earned a Bachelor of Arts from the University of Nebraska Omaha and a Master of Public Administration from Bellevue University.
 She and her husband Robert Gibson live in Lee’s Summit, Missouri.